Metric completions of triangulated categories from finite dimensional algebras: Functors between completions

 \subsection{Induced functors on completions}

-In this subsection, we recall the~main result from \cite{SunZhang21} by Sun and Zhang, namely Theorem~4.3.
+In this subsection, we recall one of the~main results from \cite{SunZhang21} by Sun and Zhang, namely Theorem~1.1 (later stated as Theorem~4.3).
 They prove that an adjoint pair of triangulated functors between triangulated categories equipped with metrics induces a triangulated functor between the respective completions, assuming that the adjoint functors are, in some sense, ``continuous'' with respect to the metrics.
 The proper term used by Sun and Zhang is that of a compression functor.

 Since the original theorem deals with good metrics only, we reprove it here in~the~full generality of (potentially) non-good metrics.
 The proofs in \cite{SunZhang21} require only minimal adjustments to include the stronger hypothesis, but we repeat them for the~convenience of~the~reader.